 What to Look For in a Sponsor Tracker

-A sponsor tracker won't make a weak sponsorship perform well.
-What it does is make sure strong performance is visible and verifiable when it counts.
+A sponsor tracker cannot make a weak sponsorship perform.
+Its job is to make strong performance visible and verifiable when it counts.

-Shikenso tracks brand exposure across broadcast, OTT, social, and live streaming — in real time, across every channel that matters.
+Shikenso track brand exposure across broadcast, OTT, social, and live streaming, across every channel that matters.
 If your team is still presenting sponsorship results without verified data behind them, that changes with one conversation.

 Book a demo and see exactly what your sponsorships are worth.